6 foods that can help lower blood pressure

 Colorful potatoes

 Not only do red, blue, and purple potatoes look pretty on your plate, they may be great for your heart, too.
-Colorful potatoes contain potassium and pigments called anthocyanins, which can boost protection against harmful molecules called free radicals, help reduce inflammation, and decrease high blood pressure.
+Colorful potatoes contain potassium and pigments called anthocyanins, which can boost protection against harmful molecules called free radicals, help reduce inflammation, and lower high blood pressure.
 Try roasting potatoes with a splash of olive oil and your favorite low-sodium spice mixture for a satisfying, nutrient-dense dinner.

 Bananas

-Because potassium can reduce the effects sodium has on the body, it’s important to get enough.
+Because potassium can help reduce the effects sodium has on blood pressure, it’s important to get enough.
 The recommended amount for most healthy women is about 2,600 milligrams (mg) each day, while men should have about 3,400 mg.
 Leafy greens like Swiss chard and spinach are good sources, as are avocadoes and bananas.
 One medium banana can provide about 422 mg of potassium, plus magnesium and filling fiber.
 Add slices of banana to your cereal, fruit salad, or smoothie, or try freezing bananas for a healthy, low-calorie dessert.

 Centers for Disease Control and Prevention.
 High Blood Pressure: Facts About Hypertension.
 Last reviewed January 5, 2023.